vwt-digital/odh-arcgis-int/functions/push-to-arcgis/README.md

 not exist yet, a new feature will be added.
 The check can be one of the following values:
 - `arcgis`: This enables the existence check within ArcGIS itself.
 For each new object it will check if the feature exists by querying the ArcGIS API (this is not recommended for frequent updates).
+- `firestore`: This enables the existence check within a Firestore instance.
+For each new object it will check if the feature exists by searching a Firestore instance (recommended for frequent updates).

 ### Field mapping